Sthenurus

 Sthenurus ("strong tail") is an extinct genus of kangaroos.
 With a length around 3 m (10 ft), some species were twice as large as modern extant species.
 Sthenurus was related to the better-known Procoptodon.
 The subfamily Sthenurinae is believed to have separated from its sister taxon, the Macropodinae (kangaroos and wallabies), halfway through the Miocene, and then its population grew during the Pliocene.

+Description

+Size

+The body mass of the largest species is estimated to be 240 kg, nearly three times that of the largest extant species.